Found us from search engine?

 Visit-in-person Queries are made by users looking for a specific business or organization.
 These are search terms which suggest users will make a physical visit to a real-world location.

 Using Google’s Guidelines, here are some of the examples:

 Because mobile phones are often used for Visit-in-Person queries, make sure to consider visit-in-person intent as a possibility for mobile phone users.

 It is not something new that page quality is being emphasized by Google in order to be categorized as a good page or site.
 In fact, it is widely accepted by the public that having a quality page that delivers true values are the essential element to excel in the SERP ranking competition.

 The verdict is, how we view the quality of a page might be different from how Google views it.
 Here, we are going to reveal the guidelines Google uses to rate the overall quality of a page.

 A website shall be created with a true or beneficial purpose to deliver specific value to its visitors.
-The better the experience and usefulness of a website is able to provide to the visitors, the higher the page quality will be rated.
+The better the experience and usefulness of a website provided to the visitors, the higher the page quality will be rated.

-When we talk about main content quality, a high quality main content must be factually accurate for the topic which is supported by expert consensus.
-It’s also about the page features and functionality to fulfil the needs of the topic.
+When we talk about main content quality, high-quality main content must be factually accurate for the topic which is supported by expert consensus.
+It’s also about the page features and functionality to fulfill the needs of the topic.

-Google trusts a site when its users trusts it.
+Google trusts a site when its users trust it.
 Having clear and satisfying website information, as well as information of the person who is responsible for the website is crucial.
 Users feel comfortable and will trust a site when information is visible.
 Same goes to the website and site owner reputation.